Klopp wary of Allianz Arena return with Liverpool | Malay Mail

-MUNICH, March 12 — Jurgen Klopp brings Liverpool to Germany to resume their battle against Bayern Munich with the hosts billing today’s Champions League last 16 return leg as an ‘all or nothing’ showdown.
+MUNICH, March 12 — Jurgen Klopp brings Liverpool to Germany to resume their battle against Bayern Munich with the hosts billing tomorrow’s Champions League last 16 return leg as an all or nothing showdown.

-After a goalless draw at Anfield in the first-leg three weeks ago, there is still everything to play for at Munich’s Allianz Arena.
+After a goalless draw at Anfield in the first leg three weeks ago, everything is to play for at Munich’s Allianz Arena.

 The 51-year-old has a modest record of nine wins, five draws and 16 defeats in 30 games against the Bavarians — as coach of either Liverpool or former clubs Mainz and Dortmund — dating back to 2004.

-However, in his seven seasons with Dortmund, between 2008-15, Klopp managed an impressive four wins, plus a draw and four defeats, from nine games in Munich.
+However, in his seven seasons with Dortmund, between 2008 and 2015, Klopp managed an impressive four wins, plus a draw and four defeats, from nine games in Munich.

-He tasted victory on his last visit to the Allianz Arena — in April 2015 when Dortmund beat Bayern on penalties in the semi-finals of the German Cup.
+He tasted victory on his last visit to the Allianz Arena in April 2015 when Dortmund beat Bayern on penalties in the semi-final of the German Cup.

-“We have no problem with self-confidence, we are in a good mood,” he insisted.
+Liverpool fans hope Reds’ striker Mo Salah has a red-letter day in Munich after just one goal in his last eight games.

-However, Liverpool fans hope Reds’ striker Mo Salah has a red-letter day in Munich after one goal in his last eight games.
+His lack of goals has not stopped Liverpool staying in contention for the Premier League title as Mane and Firmino have filled the breach.

 The Liverpool match is seen as a season-defining tie for the German champions.

-The five-time winners last failed to get through the last 16 stage in 2011 and confidence is high after resuming top spot in the Bundesliga at the weekend for the first time since September.
+The five-time winners last failed to get through the last 16 stage in 2011 and confidence is high after they moved into top spot in the Bundesliga at the weekend for the first time since September.

 “It’s a very important game – everything is riding on this,” said sporting director Hasan Salihamidzic.